the-teachingRSE-project/competencies/competencies.md

 The constantly evolving software environment can hinder or prevent reproducibility.
 In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
-With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., COBOL or Fortran).
+With regards to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., COBOL or Fortran).

 #### High performance computing (HPC) - RSE

-RSEs with a focus on High Performance Computing (HPC) have specialist knowledge about programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
+RSEs with a focus on HPC specialise on programming models that can be used to efficiently undertake large-scale computations on parallel computing clusters.
 They may have knowledge of (automatic) code optimisation tools and methods and will understand how to write code that is optimised for different types of computing platforms, leveraging various efficiency